michaelschaub/michaelschaub.github.io/index.md

 ### News and Events
+***April, 2025*** -- We welcome Marco Nurisso and Fatimah Razak as visitors.
+Marco stays with us as visiting PhD student, Fatimah is a Georg Forster Fellow of the Alexander von Humboldt Foundation.
 ***February 12, 2025*** -- After some hiatus, there are many things that happened...
 There are also already two cool new preprints on the arxiv from 2025.
 One dealing with gradient descent training of GNNs [\[Paper1\]](https://arxiv.org/abs/2501.14440).
 Another one dealing with sparsification of simplicial complexes [\[Paper2\]](https://arxiv.org/abs/2502.07558)
 ***July 22-26, 2024*** -- I am attending the Newton Institute  workshop "Hypergraphs: Theory and Applications" at the Alan Turing Institute.
 If you are around, feel free to get in touch.
 ***June 7, 2024*** -- Many cool new papers from my group uploaded to the arxiv in the last days -- check them out here: [\[Paper1\]](https://arxiv.org/abs/2406.02997)[\[Paper2\]](https://arxiv.org/abs/2406.02300)[\[Paper3\]](https://arxiv.org/abs/2406.02269)[\[Paper4\]](https://arxiv.org/abs/2406.01999).